Other Names / Related Species

 - Zulu: ibhucu, intelezi

-Note: The name Bulbinella is often used –even by Margaret Roberts – to name many of this large group of plants.
+Note: The name Bulbinella is often used –even by the late Margaret Roberts – to name many of this large group of plants.
 This is incorrect as Bulbinella is a completely different species.

 There are more than 50 Bulbine species and several are used medicinally by South African traditional healers.
 These include B. asphodeloides (wildekopiva), B. alooides (rooistorm), B. narcissifolia (geelslangkop), B. natalensis (rooiwortel), and B. latifolia.